 The Bubbles of Paekakariki

-Exhibitions of the photos are planned for St Peter's hall, Paekakariki on 20 and 21 June 2020, and in the Mahara Gallery, Waikanae from 5 September.
-I'll add some of the photos after the Paekakariki exhibition
+An exhibitions of the photos was held in St Peter's hall, Paekakariki on 20 and 21 June 2020, and another is planned for the Mahara Gallery, Waikanae from 5 September 2020.

 Voices for the Future